RHIT-CSSE/csse332/docs/zz_project.md

 ```
 dmesg | grep csse332
 ```
-and you should something that looks as follows:
+and you should see something that looks as follows:
 ```
 [  359.817310] [csse332]: Module csse 332 exiting...
 ```